Last updated:

 Work at Heathlands Road junction

-Although the main closure will begin in April, we are also carrying out work to reconfigure the junction of Easthampstead Road and Heathlands Road.
+We have also carried out work to reconfigure the junction of Easthampstead Road and Heathlands Road.

-This work started in mid-November and is due to be completed by mid-April, with the new link road expected to be open a month later.
+This work started in mid-November, with the new link road expected to be open by late May.
+Heathlands Road has reopened following a four-week closure of the junction.

 With the junction reconfiguration work completed, traffic will be able to flow between Easthampstead Road and Heathlands Road.